 They are durable

 The glass can be deceiving—French doors are actually pretty tough.
-Investing in doors made with heavier materials, such as fiberglass, can protect your home from storms and extend the life of your doors.
+Investing in French windows and doors made with heavier materials, such as fiberglass, can protect your home from storms and extend the life of your doors.
 These doors can help protect from the Florida sun’s bright UV light —they’ve even been known to hold up in severe tropical storms.

 They have an enlarging effect on rooms